anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-01-Environment-Provisioning.md

 This module covers environment provisioning for the workshop.
 This module takes ~50 minutes to complete.
 <br><br>
-**Read Me First:**<br>
+**READ ME FIRST:**<br>
-1. Ensure services in use in the workshop are available in the location of your preference and modify the variables in step 2.4.1 to reflect the same.
+1. **Ensure services in use in the workshop are available in the location of your preference** and modify the variables in step 2.4.1 to reflect the same.
-2. Get any preview services allow-listed
+2. Get any preview services **allow-listed**
 3. Some of the organization policies many not apply for your company, modify appropriately
-4. The lab is intended for each attendee to have a full environment to themselves with "shared nothing"
+4. The lab is intended for each attendee to have a full environment to themselves with **shared nothing**
 5. Terraform state is deliberately local for simplicity
-6. Be sure to check out section 3 for glitches/nuances and workarounds.
+6. Be sure to check out section 5 for glitches/nuances and workarounds.

-**For the best lab experience:**<br>
-1. Post deployment, browse the services set up in the order detailed in the table in section 1 below.
-This will give you a sound understanding of the setup.
-2. Read the lab guide for all the modules before trying out so you understand what its about.

 ## 1. Details about the environment that is setup by this module
 REPLACE WITH DIAGRAM